wbarnha/construct/docs/meta.rst

 >>> lambda this: this._subcons.<member>.sizeof()

-Lambdas (unlike these expressions) are not compilable.
+Lambdas (unlike this expressions) are not compilable.